ACCESS Coordination Group

-Faustina is a gender, communications and energy specialist with almost 30 years of advocacy experience in energy access and mainstreaming gender into energy projects.
+Faustina is a gender, communications and energy specialist with 20 years of advocacy experience, with ten years experience working on gender and energy.
 Faustina served as the West Africa Gender Advisor to World Vision and chaired the Ghana Alliance for Clean Cookstoves (GHACCO).
 She is a member of the Gender and Energy Network of Ghana (GEDA).
 She contributed to the formation of the ACCESS network and is a co-chair for West Africa.
 She is a member of many international and local women’s rights groups and networks.

 Secondary – Lily-Versta Nyarko – GHACCO (Ghana)

 Ms. Lily-Versta Nyarko is the General Secretary of the Ghana Alliance for Clean Cookstoves (GHACCO).
 She advocaes for a vibrant Clean cookstoves sector where actors influences policies and actions to promote adequate access to clean cookstoves, clean fuels and efficient utilization of biomass in Ghana and Africa as a whole.